cheuk-fung/Programming-Challenges/OJ/SGU/sgu-notes-11x.markdown

 110\.
 Dungeon
+Find the sphere the light hits first and calculate its reflected ray again and again until no sphere will be hit.
 The sequence of sphere numbers will be empty if the light ray hits none of the spheres.
 In such a case, output nothing.